JScott/robot_sweatshop/README.md

 # Configuration

 The server isn't much help without a job to run.
-Run `sudo -E sweatshop job <name>` to create a new job or edit an existing one.
+Run `sweatshop job <name>` to create a new job or edit an existing one.

-You can also use `sudo -E sweatshop config` to create and edit a user configuration at `/etc/robot_sweatshop/config.yaml`.

 Not sure if your job is valid?
 Run `sweatshop job --inspection <name>` to see if there's something you overlooked.

 # Security

-_TODO: Support for running as a custom user via eye uid/gid_
+You probably don't want to run Robot Sweatshop as a sudo user.
+Create a testing user and group and point to them in the configuration file to run Robot Sweatshop processes with those permissions.

 # Roadmap

 - CLI job running
+- custom/empty payloads
-- Common scrips such as git repo syncing
+- Common scrips such as git repo syncing and creating a job run ID
 - Support for multiple workers
 - Better logging for the processes
 - Improved architecture: